NKorea silence on Kim’s health raises succession speculation

 Believed to be in her early 30s, Kim Yo Jong is in charge of North Korea’s propaganda affairs, and earlier this month was made an alternate member of the powerful Politburo.

 She has frequently appeared with her brother at public activities, standing out among elderly male officials.
-She accompanied Kim Jong Un on his high-stakes summits with U.S. President Donald Trump and other world leaders in recent years.
+She accompanied Kim Jong Un on his high-stakes summits with President Donald Trump and other world leaders.
 Her proximity to him during those summits led many outsiders to believe she’s essentially North Korea’s No. 2 official.

 “I think the basic assumption would be that maybe it would be someone in the family” to replace Kim Jong Un, U.S. national security adviser Robert O’Brien told reporters Tuesday.
 “But again, it’s too early to talk about that because we just don’t know, you know, what condition Chairman Kim is in and we’ll have to see how it plays out.”